 The John Lewis car park is steps away from the venue.
 The Highcross Rooftop Car Park is also nearby.
 Both are open 24 hours.

-For detailed information, please visit the Go Leicester website where all information can be found.
+Please go to the Visit Leicester website where all information can be found.

 We have provided postcodes of adjacent building to try to aid SatNav directions, however please check as these may not be correct for all devices.